Cpl. Glenn Stuart Oliver

 According to surviving POWs, the ship split in half but remained afloat.
 Most of the POWs had survived the attack, but those who could not swim raided the food stores for a last meal.
 As the ship got lower in the water, some POWs took to the water.
 These POWs attempted to escape the ship by clinging to rafts, hatch covers, flotsam and jetsam.

 Most of the POWs were still on deck even after it became apparent that the ship was sinking.
 Some POWs attempted to escape by putting on lifebelts, clinging to hatch covers, rafts, and other flotsam and jetsam.
 When they reached other Japanese ships, the Japanese pushed them away with poles.
 The exact time of the ship's sinking is not known since it took place after dark.

 Glenn had witnessed the POWs who had swam to the Japanese destroyers being pushed away, so he remained on the ship's deck.
 It was when the ship was six feet above water that he went over the side.
 In the water he watched the ship go under with men still on the deck.
 What saved his life was that he found wooden planks and held onto them.
 He heard men using what he called "GI whistles" to contact each other.
-It got dark and during the night he heard a weird sound.
+It got dark and during the night he heard a weird sound and never found out what it was.
 The next morning there were just waves.

 Five of the POWs found a abandoned lifeboat, but since they had no paddles, they could not maneuver it to help other POWs.
 Glenn heard someone shout if he could come over and join him.
 Glenn and another POW, Philip Brodsky, shared a raft they made from the boards.
 They survived on their makeshift raft for four days until another Japanese convoy picked them up.
 On the ship, there were two other survivors of the Arisan Maru The ship took them to Formosa.
 One of the other survivors died there.
 During his time on Formosa, Glenn was held at Toroku Camp.